Herts & Essex Border Ecumenical Area (HAEBEA)

 Christmas Day.

-As a member of HAEBEA, we also join with our sister churches
+As a member of HAEBC, we also join with our sister churches

 in their celebrations and share in hosting special Area Services.